Take a trip down to the Carlsbad Super Bloom

 As COVID-19 restrictions start to lift, people will become eager to find things to do again.
 If you are looking for an escape from your home or your job in San Diego, the beautiful Carlsbad Flower Fields are an ideal spot.
 They offer fun activities and breathtaking views that everybody can enjoy.

 The Flower Fields have been home to one of the biggest flower showings in San Diego County for the past 40 years.
 The fields in Carlsbad are bursting with color this spring and are a perfect day trip for San Diegans looking to get out and enjoy some fun in a safe and socially-distanced manner.
-Tecolote Ranunculus flowers are currently in full bloom, with a variety of colors from soft pinks and whites to bright yellows, oranges and reds.
+Tecolote ranunculus flowers are currently in full bloom, with a variety of colors from soft pinks and whites to bright yellows, oranges and reds.

 This year’s annual event began on March 1 and runs through May 9.
 Due to the COVID-19 pandemic, state restrictions and fear have made going out a stressful activity.
 The Carlsbad Flower Fields have made sure that attendees are safe with hand sanitizing stations and socially-distanced lines for pictures, tractor rides and concerts.
 Masks are also enforced throughout your time at the Flower Fields and are not permitted to be taken off unless you are actively eating or drinking.